 A French central banker is calling for a global regulatory framework on crypto assets.

-In a speech at an Official Monetary and Financial Institutions Forum (OMFIF) meeting in London on Tuesday, Denis Beau, a deputy governor of Banque De France, said:
+at an Official Monetary and Financial Institutions Forum (OMFIF) meeting in London on Tuesday, Denis Beau, a deputy governor of Banque De France, said:

 And the only way to ensure that, he said, is with a standardized regulatory regime.